Leathers and Associates: History

 Robert ("Bob") Leathers founded Leathers and Associates in the early 1980s after he had coordinated about five playground construction projects in the 1970s, starting with Ithaca.
 Over the next couple decades, Leathers and Associates oversaw the construction of over 2,000 playgrounds, mostly in the United States, but also in Israel and Australia.

 Leathers's playground projects quickly gained national attention.
 In 1982, The Washington Post called the unique approach to playgrounds a "burgeoning movement."
-In 1986, a Leathers playground was featured in an episode of the popular PBS children's television program Mister Rogers' Neighborhood.
+In 1986, construction of two separate Leathers playgrounds were featured in popular PBS children's television programs, one on Mister Rogers' Neighborhood and the other on Sesame Street.
 In 1989, the Chicago Tribune referred to Bob Leathers as "the guru of contemporary playground design."

 In later years, Leathers and Associates was faced with growing safety and upkeep complaints concerning their older playgrounds.
 After Leathers' son Marc took ownership of the company in the 2005, Leathers and Associates transitioned away from an exclusive focus on community building projects and towards paid contract work.